fluo10/bjim/README.md

-# sbjo
+# bjim
-CLI tool for handling markdown files like bullet journal
+Tools for handling markdown files like bullet journal